My Uzbekistan travel summary:

 The Registan (also called Sandy Place), paved with fired bricks and cobbles, was a public square, where people gathered to hear royal proclamations, to trade and socialize in its bazaars or to witness public executions.
 It is framed by three madrassas (Islamic schools) of distinctive Islamic architecture.
 The square was regarded as the hub of the Timurid Renaissance.

-At the same time, I was shocked of being one of the very, very few foreigners in such a privileged position to explore marvelous monuments almost by myself.
 Especially at dusk, I couldn’t see a single soul around me.
 I never got bored of seeing the same mosque or madrassa from a different angle or at different time of the day.

 After passing through the vast 35-meters high parade portal, I entered into the central courtyard.

-A monumental dome above a square base, which at 40 meters is even higher, rises on the opposite site of the courtyard.
+A monumental dome rises on the opposite side of the courtyard, standing 40 meters high above a square base.
 The dome forms the largest cupola of the biggest mosque of its kind in Central Asia.

 Definition of a car: white Chevrolet